Encampment residents awaiting court decision on whether Kingston can evict them | CBC News

 Court previously heard an estimated 480 homeless or precariously housed people are currently in Kingston, compared to 166 shelter beds.

-City argues campers are asking for property rights
+City argues encampment wants property rights

 Florence also took aim at a possible solution, raised in case law, that would allow people to camp overnight but force them to move out again every morning.